Program in South Asian Studies

 Admission to the Program

 Students concentrating in any department may enter the certificate program with permission from the program director.
-A student normally enters the program at the end of the sophomore year, although entrance in the fall of the junior year is not precluded.
+A student normally enters the program at the end of sophomore year, although entrance in the fall of junior year is not precluded.
 Students in the departments of anthropology, history, politics, religion, sociology, comparative literature, or the Princeton School of Public and International Affairs may find that their studies mesh particularly well with the requirements of the program.
 Concentrators in the Princeton School of Public and International Affairs will select South Asia as a field of concentration.

 Program of Study